IOC weighs Russian Olympic ban, risks provoking Putin

 TIMELINE

-A big red flag regarding Russian doping went up in July 2013, weeks before Moscow hosted the track world championships.
+A big red flag regarding Russian doping went up in July 2013, weeks before Moscow hosted the athletics worlds.
 British newspaper the Mail on Sunday reported wrongdoing by Grigory Rodchenkov and the Moscow laboratory he directed, but its claims were mostly ignored.

-In December 2014, 10 months after the Sochi Olympics, German network ARD broadcast a film by journalist Hajo Seppelt about extensive doping in Russian track and field using footage secretly filmed by whistleblowers.
+In December 2014, 10 months after the Sochi Olympics, German network ARD broadcast a film by journalist Hajo Seppelt about extensive doping in Russian athletics using footage secretly filmed by whistleblowers.

-The World Anti-Doping Agency later appointed an investigation panel chaired by Richard Pound, a longest-serving IOC member.
-That panel also included Richard McLaren.
-Their reports in November 2015 and January 2016 led to the suspension of Russia's track federation, anti-doping agency and the Moscow lab.
+The World Anti-Doping Agency later appointed an investigation panel chaired by Richard Pound, a long-serving IOC member.
+That panel included Richard McLaren.
+Their reports in November 2015 and January 2016 led to the suspension of Russia's athletics federation, anti-doping agency, and the Moscow lab.

 Rodchenkov fled to the United States and detailed in a May 2016 interview with the New York Times how, as lab director for the Sochi Games, he helped Russian athletes cheat.
 He said 15 of Russia's 33 medals were tainted.